 24/5 Support with 8-Hour Response Time

 Enterprise – $21 per User/per Month (Sold in Packs of 10)

 Multiple Organization Accounts

 SAML, LDAP, and CAS

 GitHub is popular among developers for a reason – it’s a powerful tool that makes collaboration fun and easy.

 At CloudApp, we believe fast and easy collaboration a great thing, not only for your bottom line, but for your company culture as well.

-That’s why we’ve built a tool that brings annotated screenshots, GIF creation, and screen recording to the cloud in an easy-to-use, enterprise-grade app so you can quickly create and share visual content.
+That’s why we’ve built a tool that brings an HDvideo free screen recorder, GIF creator and screenshot annotation tool to the cloud in an easy-to-use, enterprise-grade app so you can quickly create and share visual content.

 By making it easy to leverage the power of visual communication, we help teams like yours:

 Check out CloudApp’s Screen Recording Tool for Developers to learn more.